-You can see why flexibility is a must when trying to track down a pesky ancestor online.
-Genealogy website Ancestry.com does offer flexible searching of its massive databases—but if you don’t how to manipulate those options, they’re useless to you.
+Genealogy website Ancestry.com offers flexible searching of its massive databases—but if you don’t how to manipulate those options, they’re useless to you.
 So let’s alter our family history race route to include some additional training on the site’s search form.
 In this article adapted from the new second edition of my book, the Unofficial Guide to Ancestry.com, I’ll share the best ways to reach into the site’s record collections and pull out important clues about your ancestors’ lives.

-When you first log in to Ancestry.com, you’ll see the search form shown on page 16.
+When you first log in to Ancestry.com, you’ll see the search form.
 You also can access this form at any time here or by clicking the Search tab on the navigation bar at the top of any page, then choosing All Collections from the dropdown menu.

 If you’re lucky, a search on a name and birth year will immediately hit the jackpot, with that ancestor’s census record or will first in the search results.
 But more likely, the search will yield thousands of results requiring valuable time to slog through.
 You need to enter more information and allow for uncertain spellings and years of birth and death.
 To do that, click Show more Options near the bottom of the search form (you may already see these options, depending how you’ve used Ancestry.com in the past).
 Let’s go through each part of the search form and discuss how best to use it in your search.
 As you follow along, log in to your Ancestry.com account and try searches for someone in your family.